 Perforated metal is proposed for the planters because of the material's lightweight and durability.
 The construction of the boxes is simple: a sheet is bent formed into a box shape and its corners are securely welded to provide the structural integrity to support the live loads of soil and water.

 From afar, the facade emulates the fluidity of the winter forest.
-As the seasons change, the natural properties - colours, shapes and sizes of the foliage inside the planters will transform creating a changing experience of the building throughout the year.
-Though the planter boxes are modest in size, each residential unit is surrounded by planters running vertically on either side of their juliet-balconies.
+As the seasons change, the natural properties - colors, shapes, and sizes of the foliage inside the planters will transform creating a changing experience of the building throughout the year.
+Though the planter boxes are modest in size, each residential unit is surrounded by planters running vertically on either side of their Juliet-balconies.